 The research track is an in-depth research experience under the mentorship of a member of the Infectious Diseases faculty at either the MGH or BWH.

-Some fellows pursue basic research training with other faculty at Harvard Medical School, in the Microbiology and Molecular Genetics Department, or in the Immunology or Virology Program.
+Some fellows pursue basic research training with other faculty at Harvard Medical School, in the Department of Microbiology and Molecular Genetics, or in the Immunology or Virology Program.
 Many of the faculty of the MGH and BWH Infectious Disease Divisions have joint appointments in these Departments and Programs and are also part of these training communities.
 During the first year of fellowship, each Infectious Diseases fellow selects a mentor and, together with his/her mentor, identifies a research project.
 Fellows pursuing this track are supported for subsequent research training by training grants or other grants linked to their mentor.

 Individuals wishing a post-doctoral research fellowship separate from the ACGME fellowship program should contact potential faculty mentors directly.
 The research interests of MGH faculty can be accessed by clicking here.

 Research training provides mentorship in several areas critical to the fellow's career development:

 - Formulation of testable scientific hypotheses and execution of approaches to test these hypotheses.

 - Critical evaluation of the medical and scientific research literature.

 - Writing and publishing of manuscripts of scientific findings in high quality peer-reviewed journals.